jammsen/docker-palworld-dedicated-server/README.md

 ## Getting started

 1. Create a `game` sub-directory on your Docker-Node in your game-server-directory (Example: `/srv/palworld`).
-Give it full ownership with `chown -R 1000:1000 game/` or permissions with `chmod 777 game`.
+   * This directory will be used to store the game-data and configuration persistently (on restart, on stop, on kill, ... ).
+    ````shell
+    mkdir -p /srv/palworld/game
+    ````
 2. Set up Port-Forwarding or NAT for the ports in the Docker-Compose file.
-3. Pull the latest version of the image with `docker pull jammsen/palworld-dedicated-server:latest`.
+3. Pull the latest version of the image with:
+    ```shell
+    docker pull jammsen/palworld-dedicated-server:latest
+    ```
 4. Download the [docker-compose.yml](docker-compose.yml) and [default.env](default.env).
 5. Set up the `docker-compose.yml` and `default.env` to your liking.
-   1. Refer to the [Environment-Variables](#environment-variables) section for more information.
+   * Refer to the [Environment-Variables](#environment-variables) section for more information.
+6. Start the container with:
+    ```shell
-6. Start the container via `docker-compose up -d && docker-compose logs -f`.
+    docker-compose up -d && docker-compose logs -f
+    ```
-   1. Watch the log, if no errors occur you can close the logs with ctrl+c.
+   * Watch the log.
+If no errors occur, you can close the logs with `ctrl+c`.
-7. Now have fun and happy gaming!
+7. Now have fun and happy gaming! 🎮😉

 ## Environment variables